CalebPecka/ATAC-Seq-Pipeline/README.md

  - snakemake "../results/{A,B,C,D,E}.results/matchingSiteTable.csv" --use-conda --cores N

 Where A, B, C, D, and E are any number of BAM files you wish to analyze, delimited by commas. _--cores N_ is used to indicate the number of cores you wish to use.
 Snakemake will automatically determine which steps of the pipeline can be performed based on the files that have been created, and start a new processes using new cores to optimize the speed of the workflow.

+Once finished, your *tracks.ini* file can be used to visualize open chromatin regions side-by-side with bp gene locations.
+When you want to plot a region of the genome, use: *pyGenomeTracks --tracks tracks.ini --region chr15:2,500,000-2,800,000 - bigwig.png*, with variables adjusted to visualize the correct chromosome region.
+I recommend using a base pair range of ~300,000 so that the gene names are easily readible.

+The *tracks.ini* file has many visual customization options.
+Here is some example code to give you an idea of what objects you might want to include: https://pygenometracks.readthedocs.io/en/latest/content/examples.html

 ![ImageOfWorkflow](https://github.com/CalebPecka/ATAC-Seq-Pipeline/blob/master/__graphics__/Color_Coded_Visualization.png)